criyle/go-judge/integration_test/pipe_test/OBSERVATIONS.md

 For implementation decisions, the integration results should carry more weight than the in-process microbenchmarks.

+### 6. The real `/run` path confirms the same direction, but with different absolute costs

+The API-level integration test runs through the actual `go-judge` worker, environment, and proxy setup.
+In this path the “same CPU” case is not expressed by REST fields.
+Instead, it is the worker-allocated case:

+- both commands leave `cpuSetLimit` empty
+- the worker is started with `-cpuset 0,1,2,3`
+- one worker loop picks the request
+- the commands and proxy relay inherit that worker cpuset

+Observed results from the live server path:

+- `none/worker-allocated-same-cpu`: `1.58s`
+- `std/worker-allocated-same-cpu`: `13.60s`
+- `splice/worker-allocated-same-cpu`: `9.43s`
+- `none/split-cpu-0-1`: `7.52s`
+- `std/split-cpu-0-1`: `16.41s`
+- `splice/split-cpu-0-1`: `15.05s`

+Interpretation:

+- direct pipes still show the same severe cross-CPU penalty
+- `splice` is better than `std` when the worker allocates a shared cpuset
+- `splice` loses much of that advantage when the commands are explicitly split across CPUs
+- the proxied path remains much slower than direct pipes even in the best same-cpuset case

+This confirms that the earlier standalone harness was directionally correct, but the real server path has additional overhead that raises the absolute cost of proxy mode.

 ## Practical Conclusion

 The current evidence supports the following conclusions: